By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Never accept illegal drugs in Armenia.
 Penalties for the use of, smuggling or possession of drugs include fines and long prison terms.

 Do your best to avoid overt public displays of affection.
 Unfortunately, this is especially the case for same-sex couples.
-While homosexuality was decriminalized in 2003, it is still not widely socially acceptable in Armenia.
+While homosexuality was decriminalized in 2003 and same-sex relations are legal, social acceptance of LGBT+ people in Armenia is limited.
+Public displays of affection by same-sex couples may attract disapproval and, in some cases, harassment; travellers should be discreet.

 Never photograph military sites, bases, equipment and installations or sensitive areas – when in doubt, ask before taking photos in public.
 You risk detention and questioning if you are caught taking photos of these things.